zero0mum/cartoon_crawler/README_en.md

 When you see it, click watch, star and like it on the blog to encourage me(๑•̀ㅂ•́)و✧ [CSDN blog address](https://blog.csdn.net/zero_mumu/article/details/107852060) A Python crawler that crawls and downloads comics
+My email is mumuwyyx@163.com.
+You are welcome to comment.

 1. Comic books can be downloaded locally in chapters
 2. The web page can adjust the width of the cartoon